spotfiresoftware/tibco-streaming-samples/testing/README.md

 # Testing

-How to test TIBCO&reg; Streaming master projects.
+How to test TIBCO&reg; Streaming 11.0.0-SNAPSHOT projects.

 Samples :